Platform mortgages (The Co-operative Bank)

 Platform Mortgages part of the Co-operative Bank is a provider of mortgage and home loan solutions for individuals and families in the UK.
 Our knowledgeable and experienced team can help you find the right mortgage for your needs and guide you through the process of buying a home or refinancing your existing mortgage.

-If you’re looking for a new mortgage, you have a wide number of mortgage lenders to choose from.
+If you’re looking for a new mortgage, you have a wide number of Mortgage Lenders in the UK to choose from.

-One such lender is Platform, an intermediary mortgage lender for the Co-Operative Bank.
+One such lender is Platform, an intermediary mortgage lender for the Co-operative Bank for Intermediaries.

 Keep reading to learn more and then get in touch with our team to see if Platform is the right mortgage lender for you.